-A: We will become a standalone public company, independent of SunPower, on , 2020, or the distribution date, and our shares will commence "regular-way" trading on a standalone basis on the NASDAQ at market open on , 2020 (9:30 a.m.
+A: We expect to become a standalone public company, independent of SunPower, on August 26, 2020, the proposed distribution date for the spin-off, and our shares are expected to commence "regular-way" trading on a standalone basis on the NASDAQ at market open on August 27, 2020 (9:30 a.m.
 New York City time on the NASDAQ).
 See also "Item 4.
 Information on the Company-4.A.
 History and Development of the Company-The Spin-Off-Listing and Trading of Maxeon Solar Shares."